8 tips for saving money on your mortgage loan

 8. Limit the penalties

 Financial institutions generally permit you to repay a portion of the borrowed amount without penalty.
-Before taking steps to break your mortgage and paying the applicable penalty, see if you can pay the permitted amount without penalty.
+Before taking steps to break your mortgage loan and paying the applicable penalty, see if you can pay the permitted amount without penalty.